-Contractors should understand how contractor’s license bonds work and what purposes they serve.
-A contractor’s license bond is an agreement between three parties:
+It is imperative for contractors to understand how contractor license bonds in Washington, along with other states work and the purpose they serve.
+In short, a contractor’s license bond is an agreement between three parties:

-The Principal: The contractor that purchased the bond
+The Principal: The contractor who has purchased the bond

 The Obligee: The “consumer” or “project owner” who requires and is protected by the bond